IvanTulaev/bpmn-auto-layout-feat-IvanTulaev/README.md

 Create and layout the graphical representation of a BPMN diagram.

+## Differences with original repository

+* Given a collaboration **ALL** participant's process will be laid out.
+* Independent graphs of process are laid out on different grid lines.
+* Happy path not very happy, but large process graphs are more understandable for humans :)

 ## Usage

 This library works with [Node.js](https://nodejs.org/) and in the browser.